The complete guide to online reputation management SEO: How reviews, local search, and customer feedback shape your visibility

 4. Why are local citations important for both reputation and SEO?

-5. What is the most effective way to get more customer reviews?
+5. How do I get more customer reviews?

 Timing and personalization go a long way.
 Ask for reviews soon after positive customer experience, and make the request specific, so customers know what kind of feedback is helpful.